This post may include affiliate links; for details, see our disclosure policy.

 There’s a national park nearby, Krka National Park, where we got to swim in a waterfall.
 The blue green water was crystal clear and just the right temperature.
 INCREDIBLE.
 And, somehow we magically ended up being in Croatia for the final game of the World Cup, which Croatia was playing in!
 What luck.
 Even though they lost, seeing Croatians celebrate with pride that their tiny country got second place was incredibly special.

-A Spanish road trip on the Mediterranean coast
+Spain: vacation on the Mediterranean coast

 We were in Valencia for a hot second as a place to lay our heads between Cartagena and Barcelona.
 And our experience surprised us!
-We stayed in the cutest little Airbnb the El Cabanyal neighborhood, an up and coming neighborhood that was once quite rough.
+We stayed in the cutest little Airbnb in the El Cabanyal neighborhood, an up and coming neighborhood that was once quite rough.
 It’s still a little rough around the edges, but it’s filled with beautiful Spanish tile homes from the early 20th century!
 I got a little obsessed and did a photoshoot throughout the neighborhood.
 Also on our road trip up to Valencia: the most authentic paella we’ve ever had in restaurant filled with local families, and another hidden beach.
-More on Valencia coming soon!

 And why travel?